mmazco/newmedia/README.md

 **5 publications covered:** The Washington Post, Fox News, CNN, The New York Times, The Wall Street Journal

 **What makes it different:**
-- Characters have real personalities, not generic AI voices
+- Characters have real personalities with selected voice from Cartesia's library
 - Conversations reference events from *this week* via live web search
 - Ownership data cross-referenced from curated dataset + Notion database + web
 - Bias and factuality ratings sourced from [Ground News](https://ground.news/)